elclanrs/jq-idealforms-old/README.md

 Must be a valid e-mail address.

 `phone`
-Must be a valid US phone number. (you can add custom filters for other countries)
+Must be a valid US phone number.

 `zip`
-Must be a valid US zip code. (ditto)
+Must be a valid US zip code.

 `url`
 Must be a valid URL.